codegregcode/virtual-pet/README.md

 # Virtual-Pet

-by Greg Cain I'm creating this project as part of my studies with [Manchester Codes](https://www.manchestercodes.com/).
+by Greg Cain I'm creating this project as part of my studies with [Command Shift](https://github.com/CommandShiftHQ).
 By cloning this repo to your computer you will then be able to create a pet to look after in your REPL

 ## Installation & How to use